big-unibo/pnrr-smartdatamodels/slides/guide.md

 What is the Smart Data Models Initiative?

-- Joint collaboration initiative to support the adoption of a reference architecture and compatible common data models that underpin a digital market of interoperable and replicable smart solutions in multiple sectors, starting with Smart Cities.
+- Joint collaboration to support the adoption of a reference architecture and compatible common data models that underpin interoperable and replicable solutions in multiple sectors
+- A smart data model includes four elements:
+    - The schema
-- A smart data model includes four elements: the schema, or technical representation of the model defining the technical data types and structure, the specification of a written document for human readers, a URI with a working URL with basic data about the attribute or the entity, and the examples of the payloads for NGSIv2 and NGSI-LD versions.
+    - The specification of a written document for human readers
+    - URI with a working URL with basic data about the attribute or the entity
+    - Examples of the payloads for NGSIv2 and NGSI-LD versions.
 - All data models are public and of royalty-free nature.
 The licensing mode grants 3 rights to the users:
     - Free use
     - Free modification